-Nanobots or nanorobots are microscopic robots that are expected to do specific tasks at the atomic, molecular and cellular level.
-Their prominence is in the field of medical science thanks to their immense potential.
+Nanobots or nanorobots are microscopic robots that are expected to do specific tasks at the atomic, molecular, and cellular levels.
+Their prominence is in the field of medical science, thanks to their immense potential.

 Moreover, the nanobot is capable of changing its shape, size, and direction of movement according to the condition.

-Although the nanobot has passed all the necessary tests, improvements have to be made in design.
+Although the nanobot has passed all the necessary tests, design improvements must be made.
 Furthermore, this innovation is relatively cheap and can be easily availed by most people.